oracle-livelabs/database/datapump-x-platform-migration/02 - Preparation Target/preparation target.md

-# Prepare Setup
+# Prepare Target

 ## Introduction

-In this lab, you will create the target PDB.
+In this lab, you will create the target PDB and a few additional objects.

 Estimated Time: 15 minutes